ttesileanu/segmenter/README.md

 ### Saving to file

 Press the floppy-disk icon on the bottom-left of the canvas to save the segmentation.
 This can take a second or two.
-The name of the file where the segmentation is saved is obtained by removing the extension from the image file and adding '\_segmented' and an extension (see below) to it.
+The name of the file where the segmentation is saved is obtained by removing the extension from the image file and adding `\_segmented` and an extension (see below) to it.
 This is saved in the same folder as the original image.

 #### Matlab format

 By default, the app saves the segmentation as a Matlab file containing two variables:
-  * 'tags' -- a cell array with the names of the tags
+  * `tags` -- a cell array with the names of the tags
-  * 'segmentation' -- an integer matrix of the same size as the image, in which each element indicates which of the tags the corresponding pixel belongs to (with zeros indicating regions that were not tagged).
+  * `segmentation` -- an integer matrix of the same size as the image, in which each element indicates which of the tags the corresponding pixel belongs to (with zeros indicating regions that were not tagged).

-The file extension in this case is '.mat'.
+The file extension in this case is `.mat`.

 #### PNG format

 By pressing the settings icon in the bottom-right of the canvas, you can choose a different saving method: as a PNG file.
 The app actually creates two files:
-  * a text file, with extension '.txt', containing the mapping between pixel colors and tags; this is of the form:
+  * a text file, with extension `.txt`, containing the mapping between pixel colors and tags; this is of the form:

         foreground: #FF0000
         object1: #0000FF
         object2: #00FF00
         object3: #B08000
         object4: #FFFF00

-  * an image file in PNG format, with extension '.png', storing the segmentation.
+  * an image file in PNG format, with extension `.png`, storing the segmentation.

 ### Tricks

 1. Remember that the segmentation is a single canvas.
 That means that if you have overlapping objects, you can select the lower one first, and then draw the top one over it.

 2. Sometimes the image is hard to see, especially if some tags have already been drawn on top of it.
 Here are a few keyboard shortcuts that can help:
-  * pressing 's' will hide or show the segmentation
+  * pressing `s` will hide or show the segmentation
-  * pressing 'i' will invert the colors in the image
+  * pressing `i` will invert the colors in the image
-  * pressing 'b' will brighten the image
+  * pressing `b` will brighten the image

 ## Suggestions?